 FIGURE 12.
-Sea surface temperature anomaly in late December 2021 and 2020, upper and lower panel, respectively.
+Sea surface temperature anomaly in late December 2023 and 2022, upper and lower panel, respectively.
 Reference period: 1977-1991.
 Map source: Plymouth State Weather Center.
-Please note the change of colour scale between the two years.

-Ocean temperatures, uppermost 1900m, updated to August 2020
+Ocean temperatures, uppermost 1900m, updated to December 2021

 FIGURE 13.
 Diagram showing average 0-1900m depth ocean temperatures in selected latitudinal bands, using Argo-data.
 The thin line shows monthly values, and the stippled line shows the running 13-month average.
 Source: Global Marine Argo Atlas.
-Please note that the Argo data series is not yet updated beyond August 2020.
+Please note that the Argo data series is not yet updated beyond December 2021.

-La Niña and El Niño episodes, updated to October-December 2021
+La Niña and El Niño episodes, updated to October-December 2023

 FIGURE 14.
-Warm (>+0.5°C) and cold (<0.5°C) episodes for the Oceanic Niño Index (ONI), defined as 3 month running mean of ERSST.v3b SST anomalies in the Niño 3.4 region (5°N-5°S, 120°-170°W)].
+Warm (>+0.5°C) and cold (<0.5°C) episodes for the Oceanic Niño Index (ONI), defined as 3 month running mean of ERSST.v3b SST anomalies in the Niño 3.4 region ($5^{\circ}N-5^{\circ}S$, $120^{\circ}-170^{\circ}W$)].
 Base period: 1971-2000.
 For historical purposes cold and warm episodes are defined when the threshold is met for a minimum of 5 consecutive over-lapping seasons.

-Year 2021 was characterized by a moderate La Niña episode in the Pacific Ocean.
-At the end of the year, the index persists at relatively low values, as shown by Figure 14 above.
-This diagram also shows that the recent 2015-16 El Niño is among the strongest El Niño episodes since the beginning of the record in 1950.
-Considering the entire record, however, recent variations between El Niño and La Niña episodes are not abnormal.
+Year 2023 was characterized by a strong El Niño episode developing in the Pacific Ocean.
+At the end of the year, the index persists at high values, as shown by Figure 14 above.
+This diagram also shows that the previous 2015-16 El Niño is among the strongest El Niño episodes since the beginning of the record in 1950.
+Considering the entire record, however, recent variations between El Niño and La Niña episodes are not unusual.

-PDO - Pacific Decadal Oscillation, updated to 2021
+Pacific Decadal Oscillation